labsyspharm/cylinter/ReadMe.md

-# Cytolinter: Interactive Quality Control Software for Cleaning Single-cell Data derived from Microscopy Images.
+# Cytolinter: Interactive Quality Control Software for Cleaning Microscopy-derived, Single-cell Data.

 **Funding:** This work is supported by the following: